-(d) Subsequent Events
+(e) Subsequent Events

 On May 20, 2021, the Mackenzie Funds' Independent Review Committee approved a proposal to wind up Mackenzie Financial Capital Corporation because it is in a taxable position.
-As a result of this wind-up, the Fund will merge into an equivalent trust fund that will have a substantially similar investment objectives to that of the Fund and is managed by the same portfolio management team.
+As a result of this wind-up, the Fund will merge into an equivalent trust fund, which has, or will have, a substantially similar investment objective and is, or will be, managed by the same portfolio management team.
 This merger will take place on a tax-deferred basis on or about July 30, 2021.
-All costs and expenses associated with the merger will be borne by Mackenzie.

-(e) Risks Associated with Financial Instruments
+(f) Risks Associated with Financial Instruments